RGNew/supreme-invention/README.md

 ## TODO
 1. function for random sentence COMPLETED
     1. provide it the number of words COMPLETED
     2. capitalize the first word (look at string.upper documentation)
     3. end with a period

 2. Improve the random word generator.
-  i. make more frequent draws from vowels and less frequent to consonants and evel less to xz etc... ii.
-Use random.choice ! iii.
-Think about using markov chain draws??
+    1. make more frequent draws from vowels and less frequent to consonants and evel less to xz etc...
+    2. Use random.choice !
+    3. Think about using markov chain draws??

 3. function for paragraphs
   i. vary the number of sentences